tytydraco/ExamineScraper/supplements/ursolic-acid.md

 Major sources (Food products or common supplements) include:

-Apples (high in the peels),[1] Cranberry juices,[2] and Grape skins[3]Ayurvedic herbs such as Holy Basil (0.25-0.48% dry weight)[4], Ocimum gratissimum,[5] Boswellia Serrata, Boerhaavia Diffusa, and Asparagus RacemosusTraditional Chinese Medicine herbs including Ziziphus Jujuba, Salvia Miltiorrhiza, and LicoriceA Variety of herbs with reported anti-diabetic effects including Banaba Leaf, Gynostemma Pentaphyllum, and Crataegus PinnatifidaYerba Mate, Stinging Nettle, Vitex Agnus CastusThe Silphium family of plants, averaging around 1.5% dry weight[6]Lantana Camara,[7] Orthosiphon aristatus,[8]Eriobotrya japonica[9]Common Spice herbs such as rosemary, thyme, oregano, and lavender[10] and Sage (Salvia Officinalis)[11]Gentiana striata,[12] Damnacanthus indicus,[13] Periploca forrestii,[14] Eucommia ulmoides,[15] and various other non-supplemental herbsThis thing looks to be as common in herbs as Vitamin C, which is in pretty much everything; a lot of herbs were omitted from this list that are not common supplements or otherwise not exceedingly high in Ursolic Acid content
+Apples (high in the peels),[1] Cranberry juices,[2] and Grape skins[3]Ayurvedic herbs such as Holy Basil (0.25-0.48% dry weight)[4], Ocimum gratissimum,[5] Boswellia Serrata, Boerhaavia Diffusa, and Asparagus RacemosusTraditional Chinese Medicine herbs including Ziziphus Jujuba, Salvia Miltiorrhiza, and LicoriceA Variety of herbs with reported anti-diabetic effects including Banaba Leaf, Gynostemma Pentaphyllum, and Crataegus PinnatifidaYerba Mate, Stinging Nettle, Vitex Agnus CastusThe Silphium family of plants, averaging around 1.5% dry weight[6]Lantana Camara,[7] Orthosiphon aristatus,[8]Eriobotrya japonica[9]Common Spice herbs such as rosemary, thyme, oregano, and lavender[10] and Sage (Salvia Officinalis)[11]Gentiana striata,[12] Damnacanthus indicus,[13] Periploca forrestii,[14] Eucommia ulmoides,[15] and various other non-supplemental herbs
+This thing looks to be as common in herbs as Vitamin C, which is in pretty much everything; a lot of herbs were omitted from this list that are not common supplements or otherwise not exceedingly high in Ursolic Acid content

 1.2